7mind/izumi-chibi-ts/CONTRIBUTING.md

-# Contributing to DITS
+# Contributing to distage

-Thank you for your interest in contributing to DITS!
+Thank you for your interest in contributing to distage!

 ## Development Setup